-Missing toddler’s remains believed found in Tennessee
+Authorities await autopsy in Tennessee missing girl case

 BLOUNTVILLE, Tenn.
-(AP) — Remains believed to be that of a 15-month-old girl were found in Tennessee, ending the 17-day search across three states for a missing toddler, authorities said.
+(AP) — Authorities are awaiting autopsy results after remains of a missing 15-month-old girl were believed to be found in Tennessee.

-At a press conference Friday night, the Tennessee Bureau of Investigation and Sullivan County Sheriff’s Office said they believe they found the remains of Evelyn Mae Boswell earlier that evening.
+At a press conference Friday night, the Tennessee Bureau of Investigation and the Sullivan County Sheriff’s Office said they believed they found the remains of Evelyn Mae Boswell earlier that evening.

+The discovery appears to end a 17-day search across three states for the missing toddler.
 An Amber Alert was issued more than two weeks ago, but authorities have said she hadn’t been seen since at least December.

-“This is certainly not the update we had hoped to provide this evening,” TBI spokeswoman Leslie Earhart said.

 The remains are being sent for autopsy and positive identification, Sheriff Jeff Cassidy said.
-He said authorities acting on a tip found the remains on a property in Blountville that is owned by a relative of Evelyn’s mother.
+Authorities acting on a tip found the remains on a property in Blountville that is owned by a relative of Evelyn’s mother, the sheriff said.

+The TBI and the sheriff’s office did not provide updates on the investigation when contacted by email Saturday.

 Evelyn’s mother, Megan Boswell, 18, was arrested Feb.
 25 on a charge of filing a false report.
 Authorities said her inaccurate and conflicting statements had impeded the investigation.